Career Development Fellow, Comparative Seed Biology

 Colville, L., Blanco Sáez, C. M., Lewis, G. P. & Kranner, I. (2015, in press).
 The distribution of glutathione and homoglutathione in leaf, root and seed tissue of 73 species across the three sub-families of the Leguminosae.
 Phytochemistry.

-Long, R., Gorecki, M., Renton, M., Scott, J., Colville, L., Goggin, D., Commander, L., Westcott, D., Cherry, H. & Finch-Savage, W. (2014).
+Long, R., Gorecki, M., Renton, M., Scott, J., Colville, L., Goggin, D., Commander, L., Westcott, D., Cherry, H. & Finch-Savage, W. (2014, in press).
 The ecophysiology of seed persistence: A mechanistic view of the journey to germination or demise.
-In press.
 Biological Reviews Available online

 Chen, H., Osuna, D., Colville, L., Lorenzo, O., Graeber, K., Kuster, H., Leubner-Metzger, G. & Kranner, I. (2013).
 Transcriptome-wide mapping of pea seed ageing reveals a pivotal role for genes related to oxidative stress and programmed cell death.
 PLOS ONE 8 (10): e7847 Available online

 Paulsen, T. R., Colville, L., Kranner, I., Daws, M. I., Högstedt, G., Vandvik, V. & Thompson, K. (2013).
 Physical dormancy in seeds: a game of hide and seek?
 New Phytologist 198: 496-503.
 Available online

 Colville, L., Bradley, E. L., Lloyd, A. S., Pritchard, H. W., Castle, L. & Kranner, I. (2012).
 Volatile fingerprints of seeds of four species indicate the involvement of alcoholic fermentation, lipid peroxidation, and Maillard reactions in seed deterioration during ageing and desiccation stress.
 Journal of Experimental Botany 63: 6519-6530.
 Available online